WPI-SoftRobotics/Open-Ori-Vent/README.md

 printers are necessary, though these parts could be cut/printed elsewhere and then mailed to you for assemble.

+## Disclaimer
+:warning: We would like include a warning and disclaimer here:

+Please check the full disclaimer as well before proceeding.

+* The material and documentation here is provided with no warranties explicit or implied.
+* No material on this site is intended to provide medical advice.
+All designs are intended for investigational use only.
+* This site does not represent any official policies or procedures.

+The project is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.

+In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

+Only use **this repository, designs, documentation or any provided information** if you accept the above disclaimer.

 ## Citation:

 Ori-Vent: Design and Prototyping of Accessible and Portable Origami-Inspired Ventilators